Woman charged with attempted murder in Castlegar teen stabbing incident - Kimberley Daily Bulletin

-Criminal charges in relation to the Feb.
-21 stabbing of two Castlegar teens have been upgraded to include attempted murder.
+Criminal charges in relation to a February stabbing of two Castlegar teens have been upgraded to include attempted murder.

-Sasha Margaret Prokaski is now facing five criminal charges — two counts of attempt to commit murder, two counts of uttering threats and one count of break and enter after a review of the police investigative findings by the BC Prosecution Service, according to RCMP Sgt.
+Sasha Margaret Prokaski is now facing five criminal charges — two counts of attempt to commit murder, two counts of uttering threats and one count of break and enter – after a review by the BC Prosecution Service, according to RCMP Sgt.
 Monty Taylor.

 Prokaski, 29, of no fixed address was taken into custody shorty after the incident.